 At Ivy House, we believe that if we want a better world, we need better leaders.
 And, to make that a reality, Ivy House wants to turn traditional leadership development on its head.

-Our mission is to put leadership and life skills at the heard of how we develop each new generation.
+Our mission is to put leadership and life skills at the heart of how we develop each new generation.

 We do this through our programmes for future leaders, emerging talent and sixth formers which deliver life-changing development, the kind usually reserved for a tiny percentage of the most senior executives.